rajdhanpatel/BrickBreakerGame/README.md

 # BrickBreakerGame
+1. Concept of Game : You will have to break the brick and on every successufull collide of the ball to brick you will get 10 point.
-1. Language : Java
+2. Language : Java
-2. It's 2D game developed using awt, swing and there is conncept of OOPs.
+3. It's 2D game developed using awt, swing and there is conncept of OOPs.

 ### Demo - https://drive.google.com/file/d/1SjrGTxkBpS6CxNADwsWgBAbPWBNZst0L/view?usp=sharing
 # image
 ![image](https://user-images.githubusercontent.com/98572450/170491505-61424061-fa50-4928-a2cc-423e5d417795.png)